LinguaPhylo/linguaPhylo.github.io/tutorials/structured-coalescent.md

 ## Useful Links

-If you interested in the derivations of the marginal approximation of the structured coalescent, you can find them here (Müller, Rasmussen, & Stadler, 2017).
+If you interested in the derivations of the marginal approximation of the structured coalescent, you can find them from [Müller, Rasmussen, & Stadler, 2017](#references).
 This paper also explains the mathematical differences to other methods such as the theory underlying BASTA.
-To get a better idea of how the states of internal nodes are calculated, have a look in this paper (Müller, Rasmussen, & Stadler, 2018).
+To get a better idea of how the states of internal nodes are calculated, have a look in this paper [Müller, Rasmussen, & Stadler, 2018](#references).

 * MASCOT source code: https://github.com/nicfel/Mascot
 {% include_relative links.md %}

-## Relevant References
+## References

 * Müller, N. F., Rasmussen, D., & Stadler, T. (2018).
 MASCOT: Parameter and state inference under the marginal structured coalescent approximation.
 Bioinformatics, bty406. https://doi.org/10.1093/bioinformatics/bty406
 * Müller, N. F., Rasmussen, D. A., & Stadler, T. (2017).
 The Structured Coalescent and its Approximations.
 Molecular Biology and Evolution, msx186.